Intro to Econ: Scarcity

 - No effective substitutes.

 A rise in demand can cause a resource to become scarce.
-For example, when a civilisation has a small population, freshwater is abundant with hardly any opportunity cost.
+For example, when a civilization has a small population, freshwater is abundant with hardly any opportunity cost.
 However, with a rising population, a well or reservoir may fail to keep up with the increase in demand.
 For example, between 1950 and 2000, the population of Sub-Saharan Africa increased from 177 million to 657 million creating increased pressure on the limited farmland.

 The global population has increased from 2 billion people in 1927 to 7 billion in 2012.
 This dramatic increase in people (combined with rising incomes and economic output) has put a greater strain on many natural resources – causing greater scarcity amongst some resources and new forms of scarcity – such as rising sea levels.